top of page

 How Does Escrow Impact Your Monthly Payment?

-This is why your monthly mortgage payment may increase even if your loan terms stay the same.
+This is why monthly mortgage payments may increase even when your interest rate and loan terms stay the same.
+The change is often tied directly to escrow adjustments rather than the loan itself.

 Key Takeaways